WanlingMa/Aging-Education-influences-Fertility-Rate-in-US/README.md

-# The Impact of Aging Population and Education Attainment on Fertility Rate in US over 1990 to 2020
+# The Impact of an Aging Population and Educational Attainment on the Fertility Rate in the US From 1990 to 2020

 ## Overview

-This repo provides all scripts, sources, and codes to reproduce the paper **The Impact of Aging Population and Education Attainment on Fertility Rate in US over 1990 to 2020**.
+This repo provides all scripts, sources, and codes to reproduce the paper **The Impact of an Aging Population and Educational Attainment on the Fertility Rate in the US From 1990 to 2020**.
 The dataset was retrieved from the Our World in Data.

 ## Paper Abstract